LLNL/magpie/doc/README.faq.md

   For those unaware, legend has it magpie birds like shiny objects.

-* Why aren't all project combinations supported?
-For example, Spark 1.5.0 has a build against Hadoop 2.4 and Phoenix 4.5.0 has a build against Hbase 0.98 on their official websites.
+### Why aren't all project combinations supported?
+For example, Spark 1.5.0 has a build against Hadoop 2.4 and Phoenix 4.5.0 has a build against HBase 0.98 on their official websites.

   Magpie's primary attempt is to work with the official binary builds distributed by projects on their official websites.
 Unfortunately, different projects have build/release differences in their binaries.

-  For example, I believe most Hbase 0.98 binary versions distributed via the official Hbase website were compiled for Java 1.6 while newer Phoenix versions were compiled for Java 1.7.
-Even though there exists a Phoenix 4.5.0 that is ABI compatible with Hbase 0.98, it may not be binary compatible to Hbase 0.98 versions released by the Hbase website.
-A re-compile of Hbase 0.98 would be required by the user.
+  For example, I believe most HBase 0.98 binary versions distributed via the official HBase website were compiled for Java 1.6 while newer Phoenix versions were compiled for Java 1.7.
+Even though there exists a Phoenix 4.5.0 that is ABI compatible with HBase 0.98, it may not be binary compatible to HBase 0.98 versions released by the HBase website.
+A re-compile of HBase 0.98 would be required by the user.

   This issue has been found in several circumstances.